Australia’s parental leave system is a mix of statutory entitlements, government-funded parental leave, and employer-funded parental leave.

-Employers are increasingly recognising the benefits of paid parental leave for business, employees, and families, and many DCA members are among employers leading the way when it comes to parental leave.
+Employers are increasingly recognising the benefits of paid parental leave for business, employees, families and the wider community.
+Many DCA member organisations are leading the way when it comes to parental leave.

-In this section members can learn more about Australia’s parental leave system, the business case for employer-funded leave, leading practice principles, miscarriage leave, stillbirth or infant death, and DCA’s position on parental leave reform.
+In this section, members can learn more about parental leave entitlements, the case for action for employer-funded paid leave, leading-practice principles and case studies/examples.

 Overview